 Months of entry

-The unique nature of Westminster's Building Information Management course is the focus on 'Management', which will create professionals who are able to manage the whole construction process and the information associated with this.
+The unique nature of Westminster's Building Information Management courses is the focus on 'Management', which will create professionals who are able to manage the whole construction process and the information associated with this.

 Information for international students